-Often referred to as “open loop” gift cards, general purpose gift cards are typically issued by the four major credit card networks: American Express, Visa, Discover and MasterCard.
+Often referred to as “open-loop” gift cards, general-purpose gift cards are typically issued by the four major credit card networks: American Express, Visa, Discover, and MasterCard.
 They can be used anywhere for almost anything.
 That’s what makes them a popular choice for people who want to give a gift but aren’t sure exactly what store the recipient likes.
 These types of gift cards tend to charge fees for use.
-The fees include an activation fee that typically costs a minimum of $3.95, followed by a $2.50 monthly inactivity fee if the card isn’t use within 12 months.
+The fees include an activation fee that typically costs a minimum of $3.95, followed by a $2.50 monthly inactivity fee if the card isn’t used within 12 months.

-“What you have to remember is that general purpose cards are never worth the money you pay for them.
-When you put $100 dollars on a card you’re paying $104.95 — so you’re paying more than the what the card is worth,” says Harzog.
+“What you have to remember is that general-purpose cards are never worth the money you pay for them.
+When you put $100 dollars on a card you’re paying $104.95 — so you’re paying more than what the card is worth,” says Harzog.
 She recommends reminding your recipient of the inactivity fees, so they get their money’s worth.

 However, the convenience of being able to use the cards anywhere is an upside that many people are willing to pay a bit extra for.